FTC, Qualcomm give closing arguments in trial over mobile chip licenses

 Both sides presented economics experts throughout the course of the trial to back up their arguments.

-Shapiro initially took the stand two weeks ago, where he detailed how Qualcomm continues to hurt the mobile chip market.
+Shapiro initially took the stand two weeks ago, detailing how Qualcomm continues to hurt the mobile chip market.
 He testified again Monday as the FTC's key rebuttal witness.

 Losing access to Qualcomm's modems would impose costs on handset makers, including not being able to supply to consumers, Shapiro said in his initial testimony.